Qatar: Economically active population aged 15 and above by nationality (Qatari/ non-Qatari), sex and activity sector (2018)

 3. Data availability

 The Statistics Authority conducted the first labour Force Sample Survey in 2001.
-After 2006, surveys were conducted on an annual basis.
+Starting from 2006, the execution of these surveys came to be on annual basis, and on a quarterly basis since 2013.

 Labour Force Surveys (yearly and quarterly data) can be downloaded from MDPS’s website, in PDF and Excel format: